 He’s TERRIFIED of this dog!

-This huge, imposing Haitian guy lets out this hilarious high-pitched voice that caught everyone off guard.
+This huge, imposing Haitian guy lets out a hilarious high-pitched voice that caught everyone off guard.

 “OH NO SIR!!
 NO SIR!!
 YOU KEEP DAT TING AWAY FROM ME!!
 YOU ALL CAN LOVE DOGS FUCKING OVER THERE!!”